-When you’ve got a bill due and you’re waiting until payday, it can be tempting to skip it in favor of stretching out your budget just a little bit more.
+When you’ve got a bill due, skipping it can be tempting to increase your budget.
 But the fact of the matter is that one missed payment can have a serious impact on your credit.
-If you want to get your credit to where it needs to be, your credit-building strategy has to include a plan for making all of your minimum payments.
+So if you want to get your credit to where it needs to be, your credit-building strategy has to include a plan for making all of your minimum payments.

 Remember the previous point about how your payment history affects your credit score?
 The second-biggest factor that influences your credit score is what’s known as a credit utilization ratio.

-You can bring your credit utilization ratio down by paying down high credit balances, asking for credit limit raises where available, or doing some combination of both.
-If you’re able to reduce your credit utilization ratio, you should see that reflected in your credit score over time.
+You can bring your ratio down by paying down high credit balances, increasing your credit limit, or doing some combination of both.
+If you have debt troubles, start by settling debt.

 Rebuilding your credit score isn’t just a matter of paying down your current debts.
 It’s also about showing lenders that you’re able to handle the credit you have responsibly.

 According to the Canadian Bankers Association, 95% of Canadians have a credit card.
 To that end, you may want to consider applying for a secured credit card.